EmuELEC/gptokeyb/README.md

 By default Interactive Text Entry mode includes only a limited number of symbols "[space] . , - _ ( )", and a full set of symbols is included with environment variable `TEXTINPUTADDEXTRASYMBOLS="Y"`.

 ##### Exiting mode
 Interactive Text Entry relies on the game providing a text prompt and sends key strokes to add and change characters, so it is only useful in these situations.
-Interactive Text Entry is automatically exited when either `SELECT`, `HOTKEY` or `START` are pressed, to minimise issues by accidentally triggering this mode.
+Interactive Text Entry is automatically exited when either `SELECT`, `HOTKEY`, `START` or `A` are pressed, to minimise issues by accidentally triggering this mode.